“It has been 26.5 years since I left my homeland. It is time for me to return home.”

 2 June 2022

-After 26 years and six months of leaving Indonesia, I returned to my homeland.
+I returned to my homeland after 26 years and six months of leaving Indonesia.
 Hopefully, my homecoming today using the AirAsia flight from Johor Bahru to Surabaya will bring goodness and blessings.

 17 February 2023